 Natural ecosystems are the result of spontaneous natural reactions and interactions between organizations and their environments.
 For example, an ocean is a marine ecosystem that has primary producers in the form of algae, as well as consumers and decomposers.
-The algae convert energy from the sun into usable forms through the process of photosynthesis, and then other marine creatures (i.e., consumers) consume the algae to derive their energy.
+The algae convert energy from the sun into usable forms through the process of photosynthesis, and then other marine creatures, the "consumers," consume the algae to derive their energy.
 When the consumers die, organisms known as decomposers break them down into organic matter.
-This natural ecosystem occurs by itself.
+This natural ecosystem occurs without man's help.

-An artificial ecosystem, on the other hand, does not occur by itself (i.e., it is the result of a deliberate human act).
-An example of an artificial ecosystem is a zoo, which consists of plants and animals outside of their natural habitats.
+An artificial ecosystem, on the other hand, does not occur by itself.
+An example of an artificial or man-made ecosystem is a zoo, which consists of plants and animals outside of their natural habitats.

 Lack of Diversity

-Natural ecosystems exist as a result of natural circumstances, while artificial ecosystems are usually created with an ulterior motive in mind.
+Natural ecosystems exist as a result of natural circumstances, while man-made ecosystems are usually created with an ulterior motive in mind.
 For example, a zoo is created for purposes such as entertainment, recreation, education, conservation and profit.
-A farm is created as a business venture or to provide food.
+A community garden is created as a business venture or to provide food.
 A park is a man-made or artificial ecosystem that is created as a relaxation spot for conservation purposes or aesthetics.